-August 17, 2020, Nebraska's Governor approved Legislative Bill 632, directing NeDNR to develop a State Flood Mitigation Plan.
-The plan will feature several components, including but not limited to:
+August 17, 2020, Nebraska's Governor approved Legislative Bill 632.
+Codified as Nebraska Revised Statute §61-225 through 61-229, instruction is provided to NeDNR to develop a State Flood Hazard Mitigation Plan in accordance with FEMA guidelines and to be annexed to the 2021 SHMP.
+The plan features several components, including but not limited to:

-- An evaluation of 2019 flood issues - Identification of opportunities to implement flood hazard mitigation strategies - Identification of funding sources to improve resiliency - Evaluation of existing state laws and administration thereof - Compilation of critical infrastructure and evaluation for flood risk
+- An evaluation of 2019 flood issues. - Flood insurance claim analysis by jurisdiction. - Revamped flood hazard mitigation actions and a complementary how-to implementation guide. - Expanded flood hazard mitigation funding resources section. - Evaluation of existing state laws and administration thereof. - Results of GIS-based flood risk assessment.

-Through a series of public meetings and via leadership from a broad range of stakeholders, the plan will invite the input of a broad range of stakeholders such that it is representative of statewide interests.
-NeDNR plans to deliver the plan to FEMA July, 2022, for review and approval.
-The plan will then be appended to the 2021 State Hazard Mitigation Plan.
+Through a series of public meetings and via leadership from a broad range of stakeholders, the plan incorporates the input of a broad range of stakeholders and is representative of statewide interests.
+Once approved by FEMA, the plan will then be appended to the 2021 State of Nebraska Hazard Mitigation Plan in December 2022.

 This business plan addresses and remains in line with the overall State of Nebraska mitigation goals.
 NeDNR aims, through flood hazard mapping and community engagement, to help the state meet these goals and objectives.
 NeDNR maintains a strong relationship with NEMA and continues to provide new flood hazard data and support in the planning process.
-NeDNR also supports NEMA in reviewing the flood portion of Local Hazard Mitigation Plans and reviewing and selecting Building Resilient Infrastructure and Communities (BRIC) projects.
+NeDNR also supports NEMA in reviewing the flood portion of Local Hazard Mitigation Plans and reviewing and selecting applications suitable for Hazard Mitigation and Building Resilient Infrastructure and Communities (BRIC) funding.